traveldealz/searoute-php/README.md

 # searoute-php

 Standalone PHP port of `searoute` for generating realistic maritime routes from the bundled sea network.
+Done bei AI.

 ## Installation